BrendelGroup/AEGeAn/docs/api.rst

 .. c:type:: AgnInferExonsVisitor

   Implements the GenomeTools ``GtNodeVisitor`` interface.
 This is a node visitor used for inferring exon features when only CDS and UTR features are provided explicitly.
 See the `AgnInferExonsVisitor class header <https://github.com/standage/AEGeAn/blob/master/inc/core/AgnInferExonsVisitor.h>`_.

-.. c:function:: GtNodeStream* agn_infer_exons_stream_new(GtNodeStream *in, GtLogger *logger)
+.. c:function:: GtNodeStream* agn_infer_exons_stream_new(GtNodeStream *in, GtStr *source, GtLogger *logger)

   Constructor for a node stream based on this node visitor.

 .. c:function:: GtNodeVisitor* agn_infer_exons_visitor_new(GtLogger *logger)

   Class constructor for the node visitor.

+.. c:function:: void agn_infer_exons_visitor_set_source(AgnInferExonsVisitor *v, GtStr *source)

+  Set the source value (GFF3 column 2) that will be assigned to any inferred features (default is '.').

 .. c:function:: bool agn_infer_exons_visitor_unit_test(AgnUnitTest *test)